 They were also used as telepresence robots to keep patients company during isolation.

-Despite their vast applications a primary demographic that robots can benefit are aging adults.
+Despite their vast applications a primary demographic that robots can benefit is aging adults.

 The Case for Introducing Robots in Healthcare